arnau/seachess/corpus/notes/cookie_monsters.md

 ## Analysis

-Armed with this we can get on with the analysis of casual browsing littering.
+Armed with this we can start the analysis of casual browsing littering.
 This analysis is minimal given that I used data stored after a couple of hours of casual browsing.
-I plan to collect snapshots at regular intervals so I can do a more meaningful analysis in a few months time.
+I plan to collect snapshots of this data regularly so I can do a more meaningful analysis in a few months time.

 To ensure I don't mess up my Firefox profile, I copied the relevant SQLite files into a `temp/` directory, flattening the structure of local storage a bit.